Bani Suheila: Post 1948

 During the night of August 31, 1955, Israeli armed forces attacked Bani Suheila.
 On April 5, 1956, Israeli artillery shelled the town.

 According to the Palestinian Central Bureau of Statistics the population of Bani Suheila had grown to 32,800 people in mid-year 2006.
-The city is currently under Hamas administration.
+During the Gaza war in December 2023, the IDF took full control of the city.

+Demography

+Some of its residents are from the Arab Jaram clan, formerly residing in Majdal Yaba and Attil, while others trace their origins to Egypt.